Stocks fall, oil tops $100 a barrel as Ukraine war rages

 The yield on the 10-year Treasury fell by an unusually wide margin, to 1.73% from Monday’s 1.83%.

-The value of Russia’s ruble fell further to 0.9 U.S. cents despite the Russian central bank’s decision Monday to raise interest rates to defend the currency.
+The value of Russia’s ruble fell further to 0.9 U.S. cents despite its central bank’s decision Monday to raise interest rates to defend the currency.

 On Wall Street, the S&P 500 declined to 4,306.26.
 The Dow Jones Industrial Average lost 1.8% to 33,294.95.
 The Nasdaq composite slid 1.6% to 13,532.46.